 The City of Lone Tree (City) is a premier community connected by great neighborhoods, vibrant public spaces, a beautiful natural environment and thriving businesses.
-Over the years, Lone Tree has been implementing its vision through annexation of land within its planning and growth area; careful land use planning and development review; deployment of innovative transportation strategies and investments; creation of signature cultural and recreational opportunities; attraction and growth of a diverse economy; and, operation of city government that is committed to excellence through integrity, collaboration and innovation.
+Over the years, Lone Tree has been implementing its vision through annexation of land within its planning and growth area; careful land use planning and development review; deployment of innovative transportation strategies and investments; creation of signature cultural and recreational opportunities; attraction and growth of a diverse economy; and that is an efficient city government committed to excellence through integrity, collaboration and innovation.

 The purpose of the 2040 Transportation Plan (TP) is to provide a guiding framework for the continued development and enhancement of the transportation network in Lone Tree.
 This TP considers a wide range of transportation network improvements necessary to continue the development of a complete transportation system that integrates all travel modes.
+This plan will provide a strong foundation for future transportation priorities and work plans for the City of Lone Tree and will serve as a living document to be updated in coordination with future DRCOG Model Runs.